bbelderbos/bbelderbos.github.io/guide.md

 ### Where to start?

 I have been writing here about software, web development, technology and my learning for the last {{ site.time | date: '%Y' | minus:2009 }} years.
 On this page I have grouped some of my posts and creations.
-If you like what you see, consider joining my private mailing list at the bottom of the page.
-Thanks for reading!

 ---